decubing/vianolavie-theme/README.md

 - [Advanced Custom Fields], version 5+
 - [Co-Authors Plus], version 3.2.1+

 ## Issue Reporting and Questions
 Issues and questions can be reported under this repo's ["Issues" tab].
 Labels should be added to each issue and issues can be assigned to particular developers. [@bbertucc] is the primary developer of the ViaNolaVie project.
+Checkout the [repo wiki] for helpful guides.

 ## Development Roadmap
 The `vianolavie` WordPress theme is actively updated to incorporate stable technology, architecture, and best practices.
 The [_s] and [Sage] themes were huge inspirations for the ViaNolaVie theme; we love to follow [DRY] principles and keep features and elements modular.
 In the near future, we plan to incorpate core site functions, such as `register_post_type`, into a dependent plugin.